SajanShrestha671/SajanShrestha671/README.md

 # Hi there 👋

-I'm **Sajan**, a Software Engineer with a passion for solving problems and learning new things.
-I build things to help people and the community.
-I have a strong background that encompasses diverse aspects of Software Engineering.
-I'm seeking to heighten my experience towards becoming a Full Stack Software Engineer.
+I'm **Sajan**, a dedicated Software Engineer with a passion for solving complex problems and continuously learning new skills.
+I thrive on building innovative solutions that make a positive impact on people and the community.
+My strong foundation spans diverse aspects of Software Engineering, embodying the T-shaped engineering model where I have a broad understanding of various technologies and deep expertise in specific areas.
+I'm now on a mission to elevate my expertise and become a Full Stack Software Engineer.

 ## 🌱 My Current Toolbox: